Antiz96/arch-update/README.md

 ![dropdown_menu](https://github.com/user-attachments/assets/4621d7d2-a9e4-40c3-851f-ee1687e6cf1e)

-When the systray icon is left-clicked, it prints the list of packages available for updates inside a terminal window and asks for the user's confirmation to proceed with the installation (it can also be launched by running the `arch-update` command, requires [yay](https://aur.archlinux.org/packages/yay "yay") or [paru](https://aur.archlinux.org/packages/paru "paru") for AUR packages support and [flatpak](https://archlinux.org/packages/extra/x86_64/flatpak/) for Flatpak packages support).
+When the systray icon is left-clicked, it prints the list of packages available for updates inside a terminal window and asks for the user's confirmation to proceed with the installation (it can also be launched by running the `arch-update` command, requires [paru](https://aur.archlinux.org/packages/paru "paru"), [yay](https://aur.archlinux.org/packages/yay "yay") or [pikaur](https://aur.archlinux.org/packages/pikaur "pikaur") for AUR packages support and [flatpak](https://archlinux.org/packages/extra/x86_64/flatpak/) for Flatpak packages support).

 ![listing_packages](https://github.com/Antiz96/arch-update/assets/53110319/ed552414-0dff-4cff-84d2-6ff13340259d)